Heteroskedastic PCA: Algorithm, Optimality, and Applications: Introduction

-To better cope with the bias incurred on the diagonal, \cite{florescu2016spectral} introduced a method called the \emph{diagonal-deletion SVD} in the context of bipartite stochastic block model.
-The idea is to set the diagonal of Gram matrix to zero, then perform singular value decomposition.
-However, it is a priori unclear whether zeroing out the diagonals is always the best choice.
-In fact, we can construct explicit examples where diagonal-deletion SVD is inconsistent (c.f., forthcoming \prettyref{pr:hetero-PCA-regular-DD}).
+To cope with the bias on the diagonal elements of covariance matrix, \cite{florescu2016spectral} introduced the \emph{diagonal-deletion SVD} in the context of bipartite stochastic block model.
+The idea is to set the diagonal of the sample covariance matrix to zero before performing singular value decomposition.
+However, it is a priori unclear whether zeroing out the diagonals is always the best choice, because it may change the singular subspace entirely.

-In the paper, we introduce a novel method, called \emph{HeteroPCA}, for heteroskedastic principal component analysis.
-Instead of zeroing out diagonal entries of the sample covariance/Gram matrix, we propose to iteratively update diagonal entries based on off-diagonals, so that the bias incurred on the diagonal is significantly reduced and more accurate estimation can be achieved.
+In this paper, we introduce \emph{HeteroPCA}, a novel method for heteroskedastic principal component analysis.
+Instead of zeroing out the diagonal entries of the sample covariance/Gram matrix, we propose to iteratively update the diagonal entries based on the off-diagonals, so that the bias incurred on the diagonal is significantly reduced and more accurate estimation can be achieved.
 The performance of the proposed procedure is studied both theoretically and numerically.
-By proving matching minimax upper and lower bounds, we show that HeteroPCA achieves the optimal rate of convergence among a general class of settings under the generalized spiked covariance model.
-In particular, the procedure provably outperforms regular SVD and diagonal-deletion SVD.
+By establishing matching minimax upper and lower bounds, we show that HeteroPCA achieves the optimal rate of convergence for a range of settings under the generalized spiked covariance model.

-The subspace perturbation bound plays a key role for theoretical analysis of various PCA methods.
-Classic tools, such as Davis-Kahan and Wedin's theorems \citep{davis1970rotation,wedin1972perturbation}, bound the subspace estimation error in terms of overall perturbation and spectral gap on the sample covariance matrix.
-Due to the aforementioned bias on the diagonal entries of the sample covariance matrix, these classic tools may not be suitable for analyzing heteroskedastic PCA here.
-To tackle this difficulty, we develop a new deterministic subspace perturbation bound (see Theorem \ref{th:diagonal-less} next), which provides the key technical tool for analyzing HeteroPCA procedure and may be of independent interest.
+Classic perturbation bounds, such as Davis-Kahan and Wedin's theorems \citep{davis1970rotation,wedin1972perturbation}, play key roles in the theoretical analysis of various PCA methods.
+These tools may not be suitable for the analysis of heteroskedastic PCA due to the aforementioned bias on the diagonal entries of the sample covariance matrix.
+To tackle this difficulty, we develop a new deterministic subspace perturbation bound (Theorem \ref{th:diagonal-less}), which provides the key technical tool for analyzing HeteroPCA and may be of independent interest.